Bone, Joint, Muscle, Skin Health

 Generally, your body needs protein to build and repair tissues whilst certain body cells or tissues require specific proteins.
 Proteins are made up of amino acids and are part of every cells and tissues.
 As your body is constantly undergoing wear and tear, amino acids provide continuous repairs.
 In short, proteins are important for growth and development, maintenance and repair, and to provide glucose when the need arises.

 At certain stage, you body may need relevant essential nutrients which your body can't make or nutrients which your body can be lacking, by way of nutrition supplementation.

-Nutritional supplement which are beneficial to bone density, joint care, muscle strength and skin health include collagen hydrolysate also known as gelatin hydrolysate, vitamins, minerals, or phytonutrients from plants or herbs.
+Nutritional supplements which are beneficial to bone density, joint care, muscle strength and skin health include hydrolyzed collagen peptides also known as collagen hydrolysate or gelatin hydrolysate, vitamins, minerals, phytonutrients from plants or herbs.
+These are essential nutrients which can be derived from natural sources.

 Clinical evidence suggested that essential nutrients support healthier and stronger body, and develop healthy bone, flexible and mobile joint, strong muscle and beautiful skin.

 Bones provide framework to support your body, which give you shape, help you move and protect your internal organs from injury.
 Bone is a hardened mass of living tissue.
 There is a continuing process of bone renewal in which bones are broken down (bone resorption) and replaced by new bones (bone formation).